Feed-In Tariffs and Renewable Energy

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide counsel to businesses involved in renewable energy production with guidance on preemption and integration issues with renewable energy standards.
+This CLE course will provide counsel to businesses involved in renewable energy production with guidance on preemption and integration issues with renewable energy standards.
 The panel will discuss recent developments at the state and federal levels and will outline best practices for working with feed-in tariffs.

 - Integration with state and federal renewable energy standards